minyuel/webrtc/src/content/peerconnection/pc1/README.md

 Shows a basic example of how to estimate delay between audio and video tracks in WebRTC.

-This works on Chrome M84 (Canary and Dev channel currently).
+This works on Chrome M83 (Beta channel currently).

 Run example with any HTTP server.
 For e.g. assuming python 2.7:
 ```